 LinkedIn can tell you if a prospect has been at a company for 2 months or 7 years.
-Your conversation will be different with them based on their tenure.
-Recognizing that there’s a wealth of information at your fingertips will help you prepare to better align yourself with your prospect.
+Your conversation will be different with them based on their tenure, experience and industry knowledge.
+Check out their website and any social media pages – the individuals and the company pages as well.
+Take advantage of the wealth of free information at your disposal.
+This will help you prepare to better align yourself with your prospect.

 Old habits die hard.
 In the sales world, unlearning your habits can make the difference between sales struggles and sales success.
 What sales habits are you looking to break?